Easy Instant Pot Lazy Lasagna Casserole

 - When you first remove the lid, the contents will appear a little soupy.
 That’s perfectly normal!
 After you add the cheeses and let it set for a few minutes, it will be just right.

 - The ricotta and shredded cheese are added after cooking, because dairy can curdle or get clumpy when cooked under pressure.
-Adding them at the end ensures that they melt evenly.
+Adding them at the end ensures that they melt evenly, so you end up with cheesy goodness!

 Recommended Equipment: